-- Heart diseases prevention.
-The specialists recommend elder people supplement the menu with Savoy cabbage.
+- Heart disease prevention The specialists recommend that older people supplement their menu with Savoy cabbage.
 It reduces the risk of heart and brain attacks and prevents cholesterol plaques.

 - Improves working capacity, memory, and concentration.
 Helps to cope with easy fatigability.